 Thon Hotel Slottsparken

-Thon Hotels are popular throughout Norway, and the Slottsparken location is particularly nice mid-range option for families — it's in a quiet neighborhood not far from the Royal Palace.
-The hotel has 50 family rooms, and you can also book rooms with separate bedrooms.
+Thon Hotels are popular throughout Norway, and the Slottsparken location is a particularly nice mid-range option for families—it's in a quiet neighborhood not far from the Royal Palace.
+The hotel has 50 family rooms; you can also book rooms with separate bedrooms.
 It's incredibly close to the train station, and the accommodations are lavish without being too extravagant for the budget.

 Other Thon options in the city are good, too.
 Thon Hotel Munch tends to run a bit cheaper, and Thon Hotel Opera and Thon Hotel Panorama will put you close to the harbor.

 Chat with a local specialist who can help organize your trip.

 Situated in the hip Tjuvholmen area next to the Astrup Fearnley Museum of Modern Art, staying at The Thief will get your creative juices flowing (albeit for a bit pricier tag).
 Color and design are the names of the game here, and the hotel feels like a museum in itself, with digital art, vivid paintings, and abstract sculptures lining the public areas.
 This is a pretty luxe hotel, for the record, and it fits right into the redesigned waterfront (right on the Oslofjord).